 - Water: You never want to leave your soil waterlogged, but it’s a good rule of thumb to keep the soil slightly moist at all times.
 A once-a-week watering cadence should be sufficient, but always feel the soil before you water.
 When watering, pull any weeds and occasionally use a hoe to break up the topsoil — onions grow best in loose soil without competition.

 - Fertilizer: Onions are heavy feeders, so grow them in soil fortified with organic matter to yield decent-sized bulbs.
 Give them a fertilizer rich in nitrogen to strengthen their shallow root systems.

 - Temperature: Onions are relatively cold-hardy, but you’ll want to mulch them or cover them up when temperatures dip below 25 degrees Fahrenheit.

-With a large tub and a supply of compost and well-draining potting mix, you’ll be on your way to harvesting flavorful homegrown onions.
-With onions, you have multiple options for growing them, even if you’re doing so in containers—grow them from seed, transplants, or sets.
-Add sunshine, water, and fertilizer, and you can dig up healthy onions in two to three months!
+With a large tub and a supply of compost with well-draining potting mix, you’ll be on your way to harvesting flavorful homegrown onions.
+With onions, you have multiple growing options, even if you’re doing so in containers — grow them from seed, transplants, or sets.
+Add sunshine, water, and fertilizer, and you can dig up healthy onions in two to three months.

 - Will your cactus survive the winter?
 What you need to know

 - Grow these herbs for Halloween to make your celebration even spookier

 - 5 tips for starting an amazing basement garden